 - Evidence: a proportionate level of evidence (while still minimising workload) should be gathered to help with appraisal and with pay decisions.

 Many teachers find the appraisal process stressful, in no small part because they feel that any problems or negative feelings will be amplified and will knock their confidence.
 Therefore, the best way to approach appraisals is with positivity, from the outset and throughout:

 - Be constructive: rather than focus on things that are going wrong, try and work with the teacher involved and come up with solid plans on how to resolve issues and move forward

 - Avoid negatives: don’t dwell too much on problems that have arisen, and give teachers the chance to reflect on their own progress and take ownership of any issues, so that they can feel motivated to improve

 - Create a rewarding process: give teachers something to aim for, and some tangible targets for development and progress over the following year

 - Emphasise development opportunities: help teachers work towards the longer-term, and set out the career goals they can reach with continued progress

 What is the legislation?

-The DfE now expects all teacher appraisals to be accompanied by a written report.
-This report must feature three elements in particular:
+New DfE legislation means all teacher appraisals must be accompanied by a written report that includes:

 How do digital teacher appraisals work?